DarianHarrison/rust_samples/readme.md

 * Like the visitor pattern, the fold pattern allows us to separate traversal of a data structure from the operations performed to each node.
 * Using a reference counted pointer gives the best of both worlds - we can reuse the original data structure, and we don't need to clone unchanged nodes.
 However, they are less ergonomic to use and mean that the data structures cannot be mutable.
 * The visitor pattern is closely related to fold.
 They share the concept of walking a data structure performing an operation on each node.
 The visitor does not create a new data structure nor consume the old one.

+e) Decouple code where possible
+f) Prefer small crates that do one thing well. ( encourage more modular code )
+g) Contain unsafety in small modules
+* If you have unsafe code, create the smallest possible module that can uphold the needed invariants to build a minimal safe interface upon the unsafety.